-ITEM/DISCUSSION ACTION Item # 5 Measure J Program 20b (Additional Transportation for Seniors and People with Disabilities) Allocation for FY24-25 Information Only In July 2024, the PCC approved claim forms for four of five West County paratransit operators, except Richmond.
-Staff recommended that the WCCTC Board allocate Measure J 20b funds to all five operators but pause on the disbursement of funds to Richmond until after the PCC's review in November.
-Staff said that it would bring this issue back to the Board in December.
+Information Only In July 2024, the PCC approved claim forms for four of five West County paratransit operators, except Richmond.
+Staff recommended that the WCCTC Board allocate Measure J 20b funds to all our of five West County paratransit operators, except Richmond.
+Staff recommended that the except Richmond.
+Staff recommended that the • Five operators but pause on the disbursement of Funds to Richmond until after the PCC's review in November.
+Staff said that it would bring this ssue back to the Board in December.
 The Board approved staff's recommendation.
-Motion by R. Xavier ; seconded by C. Kelley Yes- P. Fadelli, J. Gioia, R. Saltzman, T. Hansen No- None Abstention- None Motion passed unanimously
+Motion by R. Xavier; seconded by C. Kelley Yes- P. Fadelli, J. Gioia, R. Saltzman, T. Hansen No- None Abstention- None Motion passed unanimously N S FI V YO Y